jimdigriz/winci/README.md

  * **`SPICE` (default: `5930`):** port to connect on

-Once the image has built (at least 30 minutes), you can run it with:
+Once the image has built (at least 30 minutes), you will be left with a QCOW2 image at `output-main/packer-main`.

+You can use it with:

     make vm CORES=2 RAM=4096 SPICE=5930